 Find out what makes London such an exceptional place to be a student.find out more

-They are complemented by our visiting professors Aleksander Milosev (Principal Viola of the Philharmonia Orchestra) and Jiří Žigmund (violist with the Wihan Quartet).
+The teaching of our regular staff is complemented by our visiting professors Aleksander Milosev (Principal Viola of the Slovenska Filharmonija) and Jiří Žigmund (faculty member at the International Music Academy, Pilsen).

-We also regularly welcome leading violists to give masterclasses.
-This academic year we have welcomed – among others – Garth Knox, Ivo-Jan van der Werff, Andriy Vitovitch and Philip Dukes.
+We also regularly welcome leading violists to give masterclasses, with previous guests including Garth Knox, Ivo-Jan van der Werff, Andriy Vitovitch, Lilli Maijala, Lawrence Power and Philip Dukes.

-And our Head of Strings Nic Pendlebury is himself the viola player with the world-renowned Smith Quartet.
-If you’re considering applying, you can chat to Nic at any time by emailing him at email@example.com.
+Our Head of Strings Prof. Nic Pendlebury is a viola player, having founded and performed worldwide with the acclaimed Smith Quartet.
+If you’re considering applying for one of our programmes of study, you can chat to Nic at any time by emailing him at email@example.com.

 Side by Side

 At Trinity Laban we offer many outstanding performance opportunities.
 Chief among those is our Side by Side scheme.

 This unique programme sees principal players from some of the UK’s leading orchestras come to perform alongside and mentor our students.
 In the last 12 months our collaborations included: